 Former NTDP and University of Minnesota player Jordan Leopold captured the Hobey in 2002 followed by U.S. 18U alums Matt Carle (University of Denver, 2006); Kevin Porter (University of Michigan, 2008); and Blake Geoffrion University of Wisconsin, 2010)

 The ranks of NAHL-pedigreed players in the NHL continues to swell.
-Included are some the game's brightest stars like New York Islanders netminder Rick DiPietro (NTDP), Detroit Red Wings goalie Jimmy Howard (NTDP), Los Angeles Kings defenseman Jack Johnson (NTDP), Chicago Blackhawks forward Patrick Kane (NTDP) and Vancouver Canucks forward Ryan Kesler (NTDP).
+Included are some the game's brightest stars like Ottawa Senators netminder Craig Anderson (Chicago), Tampa Bay Lightning goalie Ben Bishop (Texas), Detroit Red Wings goalie Jimmy Howard (NTDP), Columbus Blue Jackets defenseman Jack Johnson (NTDP), Chicago Blackhawks forward Patrick Kane (NTDP), Nashville Predators forward David Legwand (Compuware) and Vancouver Canucks forward Ryan Kesler (NTDP).

 Geographically, the NAHL's footprint reached beyond of the Upper Midwest for the first time with the addition of the Texas Tornado in 1999.
 The Frisco, Texas-based program went on to capture the Robertson Cup in three straight seasons in 2004, 2005 and 2006.